 - Being around people who may use themselves

 - Feeling pressure to drink because everyone else is

 - Feelings of trauma and stress brought up by the holidays or people you see during this time

 Whatever is putting you at risk of addiction relapse, realize there is help available to you.
 You can avoid relapse during the holidays by focusing on a few key things.

 Work to Reduce Holiday Addiction Relapse Triggers

 Everyone in recovery has triggers, which are people, places, experiences, or feelings, that put them at a higher risk of using.
 During drug and alcohol use disorder treatment, you will learn more about these and how they impact you, and you will also develop strategies for managing them.
 Work on those strategies, such as knowing when to reach out to mentors when you feel at risk.

 Accept That the Holidays May Mean Saying No

 Sometimes, you have to say no to experiences that put you at risk.
 You may feel guilty about it, especially when someone will be disappointed that you do not attend.
 Yet, it may be necessary to reduce your risks of returning to use.
 Those who care about you do not want you to put yourself at risk.
 Find a new way to celebrate with them this year, and make it as special as you can.

 Reach Out for Support to Prevent Addiction Relapse

 Relapse during the holidays often happens when a person does not take action as soon as they can to avoid using.
 The sooner you recognize that you are at risk, the better your chances are of stopping it from happening.
-While you may not be using right now, you still can get outpatient therapy and support group meetings to help you avoid using.
-We offer a range of solutions for substance use disorder at BrightView during the holidays.
-Again, if you think you are at risk of relapsing, do not wait to get help.
-Learn more about the programs we offer:
+Some of the programs that can help you include: